thegetty/inventories-and-surveys/content/part-i/chapter-4.md

 Additionally, several public agencies have implemented Arches to manage their heritage inventories for cities or urban areas, including:

 - **Los Angeles Historic Resources Inventory.** As mentioned above, the City of Los Angeles has deployed Arches as HistoricPlacesLA.
 It currently includes records of more than fifty thousand historic resources and districts.
-See <http://historicplacesla.org/>.
+See <https://hpla.lacity.org/>.

 - **Greater London Historic Environment Record.** Historic England has deployed Arches as the Greater London Historic Environment Record (GLHER) which is used to manage a heritage impact assessment consultation process ([fig. 4.5](#fig-4-5)).

 - **Lincoln Historic Environment Record.** As discussed in [chapter 13](/part-iv/chapter-13/), the City of Lincoln, U.K., has deployed Arches as its HER, branded Arcade, to manage the city’s archaeological and architectural heritage.
 See https://arcade.lincoln.gov.uk/.

-- **City and County of San Francisco.** The City and County of San Francisco has deployed Arches as the city’s heritage inventory and as a tool to carry out a citywide survey.
+- **City and County of San Francisco.** The City and County of San Francisco has deployed Arches, known as SF Survey, as the city’s heritage inventory and as a tool to carry out a citywide survey.
+See https://sfculturalheritage.org.

 - **Te Kaunihera o Tāmaki Makaurau / Auckland Council.** In Aotearoa / New Zealand, Arches has been deployed to manage and publicly share information about heritage places in Tāmaki Makaurau / Auckland.